HyperRamzey/nicehash-on-linux/README.md

 # nicehash-on-linux
 Simple python script to mine using GPU(miniZ)/CPU(xmrig) on linux (or windows), on nicehash pools.

 Tested on arch linux and Win10.
 Install curl and p7zip on your system manually if it is not arch.
-No installation is needed for windows.
+Install 7z on windows.

 Edit config.ini after first start to change options.